kotynia/ExcelToHtml/README.md

 ## Yaml File Format

-Optional you can put file with data for example myExcelFile.xlsx.yaml This file will provide values for Converter
+Optional you can put file with data for example myExcelFile.xlsx.yaml This file will provide values for Converter, sample body of a file

-Samples:

 ```yaml
 # Set cell to 8